 In measuring rates of unemployment and per capita income, the Secretary shall use the latest available data published by a State or federal agency generally recognized as having expertise concerning the data.
 In measuring population growth, the Secretary shall use the most recent estimates of population certified by the State Planning Officer.
-A designation as a severely distressed county is effective only for the calendar year following the designation.
+A designation as a severely-distressed county-area is effective only for the calendar year following the designation.

-(d) Planned Expansion.
-A person who, during the year in which a county is designated as a severely distressed county, signs a letter of commitment with the Department of Commerce to create at least twenty new full-time jobs in that distressed county within two years of the date the letter is signed qualifies for the credit allowed by this section even though the employees are not hired that year.
-The credit shall be available in the income year after at least twenty employees have been hired if such hirings are within the two-year commitment period.
-The conditions outlined in subsection (a) apply to a credit taken under this subsection, except that if the county is no longer designated a severely distressed county after the year the letter of commitment was signed, the credit is still available.
-If the taxpayer does not hire the employees within the two-year period, he does not qualify for the credit.
-However, if the taxpayer qualifies for a credit under subsection (a) in the year any new employees are hired, he may take the credit under that subsection.
+(d) Planned Expansion. - A person who, during the year in which a county an area is designated as a severely distressed county, area, signs a letter of commitment with the Department of Commerce to create at least twenty new full-time jobs in that distressed county area within two years of the date the letter is signed qualifies for the credit in the amount allowed by this section based on the area's distress tier for that year even though the employees are not hired that year.
+The credit shall be available in the income taxable year after at least twenty employees have been hired if such the hirings are within the two-year commitment period.
+The conditions outlined in subsection (a) apply to a credit taken under this subsection except that if the county is no longer designated a severely distressed county area moves to a lower distress tier after the year the letter of commitment was signed, the credit is still available. allowed based on the area's distress tier for that year.
+If the taxpayer does not hire the employees within the two-year period, he the taxpayer does not qualify for the credit.
+However, if the taxpayer qualifies for a credit under subsection (a) in the year any new employees are hired, he the taxpayer may take the credit under that subsection.

-- Limitations.
+- (e) Limitations.
 The sale, merger, acquisition, or bankruptcy of a business, or any other transaction by which an existing business reformulates itself as another business, does not create new eligibility in a succeeding business with respect to jobs for which the predecessor was not eligible under this section.
-A taxpayer may, however, take any installment of or carried-over portion of a credit that his predecessor could have taken if he had taxable income.
-Jobs transferred from one county in the State to another county in the State shall not be considered new jobs for purposes of this section.
-A credit taken under this section may not exceed fifty percent (50%) of the tax imposed by this Division for the taxable year, reduced by the sum of all other credits allowed under this Division, allowed, except tax payments made by or on behalf of the taxpayer.
-Any unused portion of the credit may be carried forward for the succeeding five years. - Substantiation.
-Every person claiming the credit provided in subsection (a) this section shall maintain and make available for inspection by the Secretary of Revenue or his agent such any records as may be the Secretary considers necessary to determine and verify the amount of the credit to which the person is entitled.
-The burden of proving eligibility for the credit and the amount of the credit shall rest upon the person, and no credit shall be allowed to any person who fails to maintain adequate records or to make them available for inspection." - Sec.
+A taxpayer may, however, take any installment of or carried-over portion of a credit that his-the taxpayer's predecessor could have taken if he-the predecessor had taxable income.
+Jobs transferred from one county-area in the State to another county-area in the State shall not be considered new jobs for purposes of this section.
+A credit taken under this section may not exceed fifty percent (50%) of the tax imposed by this Division for the taxable year, reduced by the sum of all other credits allowed under this Division, except tax payments made by or on behalf of the taxpayer.
+Any unused portion of the credit may be carried forward for the succeeding five years. - (f) Substantiation.
+Every person claiming the credit provided in subsection (a) shall maintain and make available for inspection by the Secretary of Revenue or his agent such records as may be any records the Secretary considers necessary to determine and verify the amount of the credit to which the person is entitled.
+The burden of proving eligibility for the credit and the amount of the credit shall rest upon the person, and no credit shall be allowed to any person who fails to maintain adequate records or to make them available for inspection."

+Sec.
 3. G.S.
 143B-437A reads as rewritten: